-Joy Gaston Gayles is Professor of Higher Education Opportunity, Equity, and Justice, Program Coordinator, University Faculty Scholar, Senior Advisor for the Advancement of Diversity, Equity, and Inclusion in the College of Education, and 2022-2023 President of the Association for the Study of Higher Education (ASHE).
+Dr. Joy Gaston Gayles is the Head of the Department of Educational Leadership, Policy, and Human Development and an Alumni Association Distinguished Graduate Professor of Higher Education in the College of Education at North Carolina State University.
+Dr. Gayles is internationally recognized for her research and scholarship on women and people of color in STEM fields and her work in the area of intercollegiate athletics in higher education.
+Issues of equity, inclusion, and justice undergird the collective body of her work.
 Dr. Gayles enjoys teaching student development theory, foundations of higher education research, and college environments.
 Prior to joining the faculty at NC State, Dr. Gayles was an assistant professor of higher education at Florida State University.
 She earned her Ph.D. in Higher Education Administration from The Ohio State University and has professional experience in academic advising and coordinator of advising for student-athletes.

 Dr. Gayles' research focuses on student access, success, and outcomes of undergraduate education, most notably for student-athletes and women and underrepresented people of color in STEM fields.
 More broadly, diversity and equity are themes that run throughout Dr. Gayles' research agenda.
 She is a consultant for the National Center for Faculty Development and Diversity (NCFDD), which extends her research agenda to include faculty success and development.
-Her work has been published in Inside Higher Ed, the Journal of Higher Education, Research in Higher Education, the

-Journal of College Student Development, The Journal of Negro Education, and Innovative Higher Education.
+Her work has been published in Inside Higher Ed, the Journal of Higher Education, Research in Higher Education, the Journal of College Student Development, The Journal of Negro Education, and Innovative Higher Education.
 She has received numerous awards including the Zenobia L. Hikes Woman of Color in the Academy Award, The Ohio State University's Distinguished Alumni Award, and most recently The NC State Chancellor's Creating Community Award for Outstanding Faculty.